sbb-design-systems/sbb-angular/src/angular-maps/getting-started.md

 export class TrainChooChooAppModule { }
 ```

-If you do not have specific conifgurations, you can use the standard configurations as well using:
+If you do not have specific configurations, you can use the standard configurations as well by using:

 ```ts
 import { EsriConfigModule } from '@sbb-esta/angular-maps';